Yaskawa-Global/SmartPendantSDK/docs/en/java-quickstart.md

 ![Hard-Coded Extension Information](assets/images/DevelopmentSettingsExtInfo.png "Hard-Coded Extension Information")

   * **Canonical Name** - is a machine-readable identifier that must be unique for all extensions from all vendors.
+It should remain constant for all versions and language translations of your extension.
 It is not visible to end-users.
 For production, we recommend adopting a reverse-domain-name style identifier of the form "com.mycompany.my-extension".
 Although it does not have to correspond to an actual domain, if your organization has a domain, you should use that for at least the first two components.
+This *must match the canonical name parameter* your extension code passes to the API when registering.
   * **Display Name** - this is the name end-users will see displayed on the user-interface.
 The packaging tool will allow specifying the display name in multiple languages, but this hard-coded information only allows one.
 Hence, choose your main language and enter a display name in that language.
 There is no need to repeat your company/organization name as part of the extension name - the Vendor will also be displayed to end-users.
 For example "Gripper Model ZX77".
   * **Version** - this is your version for your extension.
 It follows the [Semantic Versioning](http://semver.org) convention - MAJOR.MINOR.PATCH[-release][+build].
-During development, the major version is typically 0.
+During development, the major version is typically 0 (so, you may opt to start with version 0.1.0, for example).
   * **Vendor** - this is you or your organization as appropriate.
+This is user visible and used to identify the extension to customers in conjunction with the Display Name.

 Once you have filled-in the information, click the {Set} button and the Smart Pendant will now behave as if your extension was installed.
 In particular, the API service will allow connections that register with the given Canonical Name.